-Program ·
+Program

-Deg reeCertificate Other
+Degree eeCertificate Other

-Submitte d on by the following faculty lead for t he program:
+Submitted on(date) by the following faculty lead for th e program:

-(print name) (signature))
+(print name) (signature)

-Reviewed and App proved by:
+iewed and Appr roved by:

 Dean

-Sr. Dean (print name e) (signature)
+(print name (signature)

-(print name) (signature)
+Sr. Dean nt name) (signature)

 I. ANALYSIS and QUESTIONS

 Program review begins with the collection and analysis of data by the research office and instructional deans.
 The questions posed are based on an analysis of enrollment, productivity, success/retention, curriculum, college and community participation and program resources and development.
 For occupational programs, a copy of the Core Indicators Report is included.
 To access data, go to http://siren/cognos